MaritMx/Bongard-and-LLMs-internship-2024-/README.md

 - splitting images in 2.py =  a script to split the newly created BPs into left and right parts to be able to use them in the API prompts.

-- version_creator_MC_BPs = file to create the multiple-choice versions using the cleaned individual squares.
-Note the option to also store all possible stimuli per version based on the images not used in that version.
-Creates 36 different versions per Bongard problem and each version with 3 different rotation options.
-Stores the new versions as p0{BP number} {version} {orientation}.
+- version_creator_MC_BPs = file to create the multiple-choice versions of a selected set of BPs using the cleaned individual squares.
+Creates a total of 7 versions of each BP in the problem_sets, with each version having 3 orientations.
+Also stores a stimulus for both of the sets in all orientations.

 - version_creator_open-ended_BPs.py = script to create open-ended versions of the BPs using cleaned individual squares.
 Creates 5 additional versions of each BP item.

-- version_creator_open-ended_BPs.py = file to create the open-ended versions using the cleaned individual squares.
-Creates 36 different versions per Bongard problem and each version with 3 different rotation options.
-Stores the new versions as BP {BP number} {version} {orientation}